jpfulton/blog/content/blog/2023-07-15-github-reusable-workflows/index.md

 passes input variables in a `with` block followed by any necessary secrets in a `secrets` block.

-In this example, the resuable workflow exists in the same repository as the caller and the desired outcome is to use a version of that reusable workflow that exists on the same branch and commit as the caller.
+In this example, the reusable workflow exists in the same repository as the caller and the desired outcome is to use a version of that reusable workflow that exists on the same branch and commit as the caller.
 This is accomplished with the following
 syntax: `uses: ./.github/workflows/api-cd-job.yml`.